macmladen/theming/drupal_root/sites/all/themes/_contrib/parrot/README.md

 ## Please Note ##

-This project is a on Drupal.org as well, but does not include some of the non-gpl libraries.
+This project is on Drupal.org as well, but does not include some of the non-gpl libraries.
 This github project will remain, as it allows you to Fork it, and improve the theme by adding Pull Requests.

 Drupal.org Parrot Theme https://drupal.org/project/parrot